 If it is September that you are planning to travel, then you might want to subscribe to RSS feed of the above site, or bookmark and visit it once in a while to catch up on some independent opinion as days and months progress.

 My daughter teaches English in Kobe Japan.
 In June I visited her. and we went to Tokyo and Gunma, to visit a former exchange student, who said the radiation there was fine.
 My daughter asked, so I'm going again from Aug 11-20, 2011 , and I'm going to be in Kobe with my daughter, possibly Kyoto and possibly Tokyo.
 Because of some conflicting articles I've just read in The New York Times, I'm rather worried about the radiation exposure from june, especially Gunman and now.
 While my daughter says it's safe, may.
 I ask if we were OK in June, in Tokyo, Gunma, and Kobe, and are we OK at present, Aug.
 11-20, in Kobe, Tokyo, and Kyoto?
 I appreciate your answer very much.
 The articles I read stated radiation exposure most likely all over the islbd.
 Thanks!
 Sharla.
-S. over 6 years agoAnswered by Sharla via WorldNomads.com
+S. almost 7 years agoAnswered by Sharla via WorldNomads.com

 For a short time visit, Tokyo is safe.
 There are hotspots in Tokyo as high as the Chenobyl evacuation zone.
 Food is a real danger.
 Lots of food is sold that has various levels of contamination that is sourced from Tohoku.
 Avoid fish, milk, bamboo shoots, beef and mushrooms, unless they are from West Japan.
 During pollen season, wear a mask.
 Buy bottled water from outside Japan.